Rebilly/Rebilly-NET-SDK/README.md

 ## Installation

-There are two ways to download and install the Rebilly NET SDK.
+There are three ways to download and install the Rebilly NET SDK.

   1. From the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)

   ```
   Install-Package Rebilly.dll -Pre
   ```

+  2. Searching for 'Rebilly' using the [Package Manager Dialog](https://docs.nuget.org/consume/package-manager-dialog)

   2. Build from the source